Kourtney Kardashian’s Daughter, Penelope Disick, Has A Lip Ring Like Kim’s?

 A post shared by Kourtney Kardashian (@kourtneykardash) on

 Following their second break up, Kourtney reportedly was heartbroken and having a meltdown, according to the news source.
-However, The Inquisitr stated that Kourtney has let it go and is focusing on a new relationship.
+However, the Inquisitr stated that Kourtney has let it go and is focusing on a new relationship.

 “Kourtney Kardashian and Justin Bieber began spending time together in late 2015 after the reality star’s split from Scott Disick, the father of her three children, […] and by April, sources were claiming that the rumored couple had been hooking up for months.
 According to a People magazine report at the time, Kardashian and Bieber were spending one-on-one time in Los Angeles and attempting to keep their alleged romance on the down-low.”